 Student Records and Confidentiality

-Goodwin College adheres to the rules and regulations regarding student records as outlined in the Family Education Rights and Privacy Act (FERPA) of 1974 as amended.
+Goodwin University adheres to the rules and regulations regarding student records as outlined in the Family Education Rights and Privacy Act (FERPA) of 1974 as amended.
 This law was enacted to protect the privacy of students' educational records, to establish the students' right to inspect their own educational records, to outline procedures for the correction of inaccurate or misleading information (except grades) and to allow students to control disclosure of such information (with some exceptions).

 Dates of Attendance